krupss19/Urban-tech/README.md

-# UrbanTech – Premium Electronics Store (Homepage)
+# UrbanTech – Premium Electronics Store

 A modern, responsive e‑commerce homepage built with React.
 This project focuses on a **realistic, single‑page** user interface with product browsing, category filtering (via alerts), and a newsletter signup.